casangi/casadocs/docs/tasks/task_deconvolve.rst

    .. rubric:: Iteration Control

-   The `niter parameter <niter_>`_ for **deconvolve** is equivelent to **tclean**'s cycleniter parameter.
-See the `iteration control documentation <../../notebooks/synthesis_imaging.html#Iteration-Control>`__ for more information on how niter and other iteration control parameters affect the minor cycle.
+   The `niter parameter <niter_>`_ for **deconvolve** sets the maximum number of iterations possible per channel/stokes plane being deconvolved.
+It is equivalent to **tclean**'s cycleniter parameter.

-   .. note:: Each execution of deconvolve starts with 0 iterations.
-This means that the niter parameter caps the number of
-             iterations per call.
-For example, two back-to-back calls "deconvolve(niter=50); deconvolve(niter=100)" could potentially evaluate a total of 50+100=150 iterations.
+   .. note:: Each call to deconvolve starts at an iteration count of 0.
+Multiple successive calls to deconvolve (with the same
+             image names) will start from the model image found on disk, but the iteration counts will always start from zero.
+             Therefore, for a single plane image, deconvolve(niter=10);deconvolve(niter=10) will each report doing 10 iterations, but the image that results from the two successive calls will be equivalent to the result from deconvolve(niter=20).

+   .. note:: Niter is the maximum possible per channel/stokes plane, and for cube imaging iterations are counted across all planes
+             of the image.
+Therefore, the total number of iterations for a cube imaging run can reach a maximum of nchan x niter.
+             This behaviour is similar to that in the **tclean** task.

-   More information on the per-call iteration control results can be found in the "retrec" Return Value.
+   More information on the per-call iteration control results can be found in the return dictionary triggered via the `interactive parameter <interactive_>`_ .

+   For more details about minor cycle stopping criteria, please refer to the **tclean** `iteration control documentation <../../notebooks/synthesis_imaging.html#Iteration-Control>`__ .

    .. rubric:: Interactive Mask